kashmir54/kashmir54.github.io/_ctfs/VishwaCTF2022/index.md

 A pastebin link: [https://pastebin.com/kTX7HTmm](https://pastebin.com/kTX7HTmm)

-There we find a Question.txt file with almost 15k lines in this way:
+There, we find a Question.txt file with almost 15k lines in this way:

 ```
 D27F92398FD92D384946000101010060